RULES GOVERNING COMPETITIONS 2018/19 (DOWNLOAD Here)

 Visitors shall be eligible to compete in the monthly competitions on payment of an entry fee as determined by the committee.
-Visitors will not be eligible for annual trophies and goblets.5.
-BOUNDARIES
+Visitors will not be eligible for annual trophies and goblets.

 Boundaries shall be defined as:-

-a) For section 1 (a) (deep sea) from Ulladulla to the Victorian border.
+a) For section 1 (a) (deep sea) from Kiama to the Victorian border.

-c) For section 1 (d) (Freshwater) NSW trout waters to the south-east of the Hume Highway.6.
-REGISTRATION FOR COMPETITION
+c) For section 1 (d) (Freshwater) NSW trout waters to the south-east of the Hume Highway.

 a) For monthly competitions, members are not required to pre-enter.
 Visitors are required to enter the competition before fishing.

 b) For all other competitions, registration requirements shall be determined by the committee.
-One or more competitors recording a fish, in any section, establish a competition in that section.7.
-FISHING TIMES
+One or more competitors recording a fish, in any section, establish a competition in that section.

 a) Yearly competitions – every day of the year is considered to be a competition day, commencing the day after August Presidents Day to the Presidents Day the following year.

-b) Monthly competitions – from 5pm Friday to noon Sunday, or as determined by the committee.
+b) Monthly competitions – from 4pm Friday to measure-in time Sunday, or as determined by the committee.

 c) Goblet competitions – same as 7b (above)